ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa5-draft/index.md

   all to the underlying list in its `sortByPrice` method.
 Implement a _good_ version of `PriceSorter` as well, by using one of the definitions of sorting we have from class, adapted to work as a `PriceSorter`.
-- Try putting together the first version of `isGoodSorter`, that creates a single list using `generateInput`, sorts it with the given sorter, and checks if it was sorted correctly using `isSortedVersionOf`, and returns `null` if it sorted correctly, and a `Counterexample` if it didn't Note: you will need to _save_ the original list, since sorters can and will make changes to them!
+- Try putting together a first version of `isGoodSorter`.
+It could create a single list using `generateInput`, sort it with the given sorter, check if it was sorted correctly using `isSortedVersionOf`, and return `null` if it sorted correctly or a `Counterexample` if it didn't.
+Note: you will need to _save_ the original list, since sorters can and will make changes to them!
   You can use the `ArrayList` constructor that consumes another `Collection` as an argument to make a copy of a list.
-Now you can test that it returns `null` when passed the good sorter, and a `Counterexample` when given the bad sorter.
+With this flow, you can test that `isGoodSorter` returns `null` when passed the good sorter, and a `Counterexample` when given the bad sorter.
 The testing methods `assertNull` and `assertNotNull` can be helpful here.

-You can write these tests in `TestSortTester.java`.
+You can write these tests in `TestSortTester.java` (yes, the tester has its own tests!).
 This will get you through the beginning of the problem, and familiar with all the major interfaces.
 With this in hand, you can proceed with more refined tests.
 Here are some ideas:

 - Make a copy of the good `PriceSorter` you wrote, and change it in a subtle way, maybe change a < to a <= in comparison.
 Is it still a good sort?
 Can